Cliché Collision

 Creative Brief

-Reimagine and recreate artworks using cliché elements from the publishing industry that resonate with the article on video game addiction.
-Ensure they avoid stereotypes or biases towards communities needing support, and use humor thoughtfully and sensitively.
+Artworks are reimagined and recreated using cliché elements from the publishing industry that resonate with the article on video game addiction, using familiar publishing elements like clocks, skeletons, wires, and spiderwebs.

 Approach

-For this project, spiderwebs metaphor time or untidiness, while skeletons symbolize suffering, loss, or doom.
-Other elements like wires represent entrapment, doors symbolize exit or escape, and light signifies new beginnings or positivity.
+In this project, spiderwebs metaphorically represent time or untidiness, while skeletons symbolize suffering, loss, or doom.
+Wires represent entrapment, doors symbolize exit or escape, and light signifies new beginnings or positivity.

-The bold, vibrant, and whimsical artworks not only encapsulate the article but also elevate it.
-Due to their distinctive and somewhat grotesque quality, these artworks can be appreciated through commercial products and apparel designs.
+The bold, vibrant, and whimsical artworks not only capture the essence of the article but also enhance it.
+Their distinctive and somewhat grotesque quality makes them suitable for commercial products and apparel designs, offering a unique appeal.

 Designed an illustration for the article 'Video game addiction is now being recognized—what happens next?' using familiar elements like clocks, skeletons, wires, and spiderwebs commonly found in publishing Industry.